Docklands Stadium: Development

 From the beginning, the stadium's playing surface was criticised for its slipperiness, hardness and lack of grass coverage, and the increased risk of injury that this causes to players.
 Maintaining surface quality remains one of the stadium's biggest challenges.
-The stadium's orientation and highly built up grandstands mean that the Northern end of the stadium in particular receives only receives 6 weeks of sunlight a year; concerts held at the stadium are also usually placed at the Southern end due to the ability for grass to recover more quickly.
+The stadium's orientation and highly built-up grandstands mean that the Northern end of the stadium in particular receives only 6 weeks of sunlight a year.
+Concerts held at the stadium are also usually placed at the Southern end due to the ability for grass to recover more quickly.
 The entire surface undergoes regular, expensive replacement during the season with turf grown externally, under contract by HG Turf, whereas the responsibility of laying and managing the turf lies with Docklands Stadium management.
 Since 2007, elaborate heating and lighting to better allow grass to be grown and managed within the stadium have been in use.